SaxxonPike/rhythm-game-formats/ios/gen.md

 The header starts at `0x00` and ends `0x3F`, leaving room for 7 file offsets and sizes.

-Each section is encrypted using a Blowfish implementation.
+Almost all sections are encrypted using a Blowfish implementation.
 They all start with the characters `b"KDEI"`.
 Each format described is *after* the decryption process.

 Since all sections in encrypted form start with `b"KDEI"`, it is likely these 4 bytes must be removed prior to beginning decryption.

+Offsets and descriptions of content at said offset:

 * `0x00`: song (MP3), MP3 format
 * `0x08`: preview song, MP3 format